exenin/profilerz/README.md

   -h, --help   help for profilerz

-Use "profilerz [command] --help" for more information about a command. jdvh@whitewolf  ~  profilerz profile -h
+Use "profilerz [command] --help" for more information about a command.
+ ~  profilerz profile -h
 Manage profiles (add, set, list, delete)

 Usage: